Recruitment and Selection for University Support Staff

 - Vacant position:

 If recruiting for a vacant position, review the current position description.
-If it is older than one year but still current, submit an Annual Review form (PER-26 (pdf)) to Position Administration.
-If it is not current, revise and submit the position description (DA 281-2 Special (pdf)) to Position Administration.
+If it is older than one year but still current, submit an Annual Review form (PER-26) to Compensation and Classification.
+If it is not current, revise and submit the position description (DA 281-2 Special) to Compensation and Classification.
 Classification actions for recruitment are handled expeditiously, but review time must be built in to the process.

-Submit a PER-5 (pdf) and the Initial Screening form, AA-28 (pdf) outlining the screening criteria and Interview Questions to Employment Services.
+Submit a PER-5 and the Initial Screening form, AA-28 outlining the screening criteria and Interview Questions to Employment Services.

 - New position: